nikcleju/ESDM_Course/Projects/P4_DryingMachine_Coins.md

 3. Each drying consists of the following steps:

-   - rotating the drum
+   - rotate the drum by activating the rotating motor (output Rotate = 1 or -1)
-   - fan running continuously
+   - fan running continuously (output ActivateFan = True)
-   - the heater is activated continuously
+   - the heater is activated continuously (output HeatFan = True)
-   - every 3 minutes, stop for 5 seconds and change rotation direction
+   - every 4 minutes, stop for 5 seconds and change rotation direction

 4. Error detection

     - if Water Level reaches 90, stop and set status to WATER FULL
-        - do not start until Water Level is below 10
-        - afterwards, continue from when the program was paused
+        - the program is terminated, next time start all over again

     - if AirFlow drops below 30, stop and set status to FILTER FULL
         - the program is terminated, next time start all over again

 5. If the ProgramSelection input becomes 0 during an ongoing program, then terminate the ongoing program.

-5. If the ProgramSelection input changes to a different program during an ongoing program, then terminate the ongoing program, and then start again with the new program.
+5. The ProgramSelection input is not allowed to change to a different program during an ongoing program (i.e. you don't need to consider the case when ProgramSelection changes from 1 directly to 2 or 3)

-5. Use parameters from Matlab whenever for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab whenever for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)